-- Bake in a preheated, 350°F oven for 50 to 70 minutes, or until cake is firm on top and has started to separate from the side of the pan.
+Bake in oven for 50 to 70 minutes, or until cake is firm on top and has started to separate from the side of the pan.

-- Store this cake, tightly covered, for up to two days.
+Store this cake, tightly covered, for up to two days.
 The cake tastes even better the second day, so do not hesitate to bake it early.
 You may also freeze this cake.
-I like to wrap individual slices in plastic foil and freeze them for my coffee breaks.

 - If baking at high altitude, increase flour to 3 1/4 cups and decrease baking powder to 2 teaspoons.